 As of December 31, 2016, a sales and use tax of 9.5% was charged on all gross retail sales in the County within the boundaries of the Central Puget Sound Regional Transit Authority ("Sound Transit") and 8.6% outside its boundaries (excluding food products for off-premise consumption and certain other exempt items described below).
-The resulting tax revenues are allocated 6.5% to the State, 0.9% to the County to support public transit, 0.15% to the County and 0.85% to a city or town if the area is incorporated or 1% to the County in unincorporated areas, 0.1% to cities within the County and to the County for criminal justice purposes, 0.1% to the County for the purpose of providing new or expanded chemical dependency or mental health treatment services and for the operation of new or expanded therapeutic court programs, and 0.9% collected within the boundaries of Sound Transit to fund Sound Transit was increased to 1.4%, bringing the total rate for gross retail sales in the County and within the boundaries of Sound Transit to 10.0%.
+The resulting tax revenues are allocated 6.5% to the State, 0.9% to the County to support public transit, 0.15% to the County and 0.85% to a city or town if the area is incorporated or 1% to the County in unincorporated areas, 0.1% to cities within the County and to the County for criminal justice purposes, 0.1% to the County for the purpose of providing new or expanded chemical dependency or mental health treatment services and for the operation of new or expanded therapeutic court programs, and 0.9% collected within the boundaries of Sound Transit to fund Sound Transit.
+Effective April 1, 2017, the rate collected within the boundaries of Sound Transit to fund Sound Transit was increased to 1.4%, bringing the total rate for gross retail sales in the County and within the boundaries of Sound Transit to 10.0%.
+On May 1, 2017, the County Council approved the placement of a sales tax proposal on the August 2017 ballot.
+If it passes, this ballot measure would increase sales tax by 0.1% and revenues would be allocated to arts, science, and heritage programs.

 The sales tax currently is applied to a broad base of tangible personal property and selected services purchased by consumers, including construction (labor and materials), machinery and supplies used by businesses, services and repair of real and personal property, and many other transactions not taxed in other states.
 The use tax supplements the sales tax by taxing the use of certain services and the use of certain personal property on which a sales tax has not been paid (such as items purchased in a state that imposes no sales tax).
 The State Legislature, and the voters through the initiative process, have changed the base of the sales and use tax on occasion, and this may occur again in the future.
 See "Initiatives and Referenda."
-Among the various items not currently subject to the sales and use tax are most personal services, motor vehicle fuel, most food for off-premises consumption, tradeins, and purchases for resale.
+Among the various items not currently subject to the sales and use tax are most personal services, motor vehicle fuel, most food for off-premises consumption, trade-ins, and purchases for resale.
 Most lodging is not subject to the sales tax because the State Legislature has limited the total sales taxes that may be imposed on lodging.
 See "Hotel/Motel Tax" below.